 - Expand Jewish Grief Traditions contentCollapse Jewish Grief Traditions contentJewish Grief Traditions

-Rabbi and Senior Scholar Shana Goldstein Mackler
+Led by Rabbi and Senior Scholar Shana Goldstein Mackler

 Living a life of love opens us up to loss, and there is much to be learned through our grief.
 Jewish wisdom offers healing guidance as we each must walk through the shadow of death.
 As the sages say, “There is nothing more whole than a broken heart.”
 Together, we will explore Jewish traditions and rituals around grieving, mourning and the sacred act of remembering.

 - Expand Remembering Your Story – Sharing Your Legacy contentCollapse Remembering Your Story – Sharing Your Legacy contentRemembering Your Story – Sharing Your Legacy

 Led by Doc Hall, Upper Room

 How do our children and grandchildren hear us talking about our life stories, and especially our faith stories?
 It is important for us to be able to talk about how we came to our beliefs and faith with those who will follow behind us.
 Are we clear in what we are saying?
 Are we talking about the facts and timelines of our faith, or are we speaking from our hearts, sharing the true relationship we have with our personal Savior and friend, Jesus Christ?
 We will share about the different types of stories and how to think through the ways we tell them.